tomhoh/Webview2-Drag-and-Drop/README.md

 # WebView2 Drag and Drop DataObject

-This example was taken from [Webview2Feedback issue #2313]([File drag and drop from WebView2 · Issue #2313 · MicrosoftEdge/WebView2Feedback · GitHub](https://github.com/MicrosoftEdge/WebView2Feedback/issues/2313)).
+This example was taken from [Webview2Feedback issue #2313](https://github.com/MicrosoftEdge/WebView2Feedback/issues/2313).

 Drag and drop to and from Webview2 control dataobject example.
 This project consist of two examples.